-Drywall (shown in yellow) is installed on the stud wall.
+Drywall (shown in yellow on the graphic to the right) is installed on the stud wall.
 While building materials more than 1 inch away from the oven do not need to be non-combustible, many installers choose to make the entire wall out of the non-combustible cement board to simplify construction and create a consistent facade underlayment.